jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

 - **New governance:**
-  Classic governance can mean delays in software delivery that in no way fit within the DevSecOps culture.
+  Classic governance can mean delays in software delivery that in no way fit within the DevSecOps culture and mindset.
   The suggestion then is to turn again to automation.
   You can automate verification activities such as controls before the software is released to production.